pcoulson/SimpleBlog/README.md

 A very simple blog using PDO db access

 This simple project was created as a means to see how PDO compared with MySQLi so it's all about the database access really.
+Seems ok so maybe I shall be using this in future.